-- (1) In applying T_o and T_a , the thermal gradient and structural restraint effects shall be considered as appropriate. - (2) Where the structural effect of differential settlement is significant, it shall be included with the dead load. - (3) Where required, loads due to fluids with well-defined pressures shall be treated as dead loads, and loads due to lateral earth pressure, ground water pressure, or pressure of bulk materials shall be treated as live loads. - (4) If the dead load acts to stabilize the structure against the destabilizing effects of lateral force or uplift, the load factor on dead load shall be 0.90 of the assigned factor, and that on other gravity loads (L, L_r, S, C) shall be zero.
-F shall be treated in the same manner as D, and H shall be treated in the same manner as D, when stability evaluations are performed. - (5) If the OBE is not part of the design basis, Load Combination NB2-5 need not be evaluated. - (6) In Load Combinations NB2-8 and NB2-9, the maximum values of Pa, Ra, Ta, Yr, Yj and Ym, and including an appropriate dynamic load factor, shall be used unless a time-history analysis is performed to justify otherwise.
-In Load Combination NB2-9, the required strength criteria shall first be satisfied without Yr, Yj and Ym.
-In Load Combinations NB2-7 through NB2-9, when considering concentrated loads Yj, Yr and Ym or tornado-borne missiles, local section strength may be exceeded, as per Section NB3.14, provided that there is no loss of function of any safety-related system. - (7) In addition to the abnormal loads, hydrodynamic loads resulting from a loss of coolant accident (LOCA) and/or safety relief valve actuation shall be appropriately considered for steel structure components subjected to these loads.
-Any fluid structure interaction associated with these hydrodynamic loads and those from the postulated seismic loads shall be taken into account. - (8) In Load Combination NB2-6, the load C is permitted to be waived, provided it can be demonstrated that the probability of E_s and C occurring at the same time is less than 1×10^{-6} .
+- (1) In applying $T_o$ and $T_a$ , the thermal gradient and structural restraint effects shall be considered. - (2) Where the structural effect of differential settlement is significant, it shall be included with the soil pressure load. - (3) Where required, loads due to fluids with well-defined pressures shall be treated as dead loads, and loads due to lateral earth pressure, ground water pressure, or pressure of bulk materials shall be treated as live loads. - (4) If the dead load acts to stabilize the structure against the destabilizing effects of lateral force or uplift, the load factor on dead load shall be 0.90 of the assigned factor, and that on other gravity loads $(L, L_r, S, C)$ shall be zero provided the load does not contribute to the destabilizing effect.
+F shall be treated in the same manner as D, and H shall be treated in the same manner as L when stability evaluations are performed. - (5) If the OBE is not part of the design basis, Load Combination NB2-5 need not be evaluated. - (6) In Load Combinations NB2-8 and NB2-9, the maximum values of $P_a$ , $R_a$ , $T_a$ , $Y_r$ , $Y_j$ and $Y_m$ , and including an appropriate dynamic load factor, shall be used unless a time-history analysis is performed to justify otherwise.
+In Load Combination NB2-9, the required strength criteria shall first be satisfied without $Y_r$ , $Y_j$ and $Y_m$ .
+In Load Combinations NB2-7 through NB2-9, when including concentrated loads, $Y_j$ , $Y_r$ and $Y_m$ , or tornado-borne missiles, local section strength is permitted to be exceeded, as per Section NB3.14, provided that there is no loss of function of any safety-related system.

+- (7) In addition to the abnormal loads, hydrodynamic loads resulting from a loss-of-coolant accident (LOCA) and/or safety relief valve actuation shall be appropriately considered for steel structure components subjected to these loads.
+Any fluid structure interaction associated with these hydrodynamic loads and those from the postulated seismic loads shall be taken into account. - (8) In Load Combination NB2-6, the load C is permitted to be waived, provided it can be demonstrated that the probability of $E_s$ and C occurring at the same time is less than $1 \times 10^{-6}$ .